Montenegro in the Eurovision Song Contest 2007

-Montenegro was represented at the Eurovision Song Contest 2007 with the song "'Ajde, kroči" ('Ајде, крочи), composed by Slaven Knezović, with lyrics by Milan Perić, and performed by Stevan Faddy.
+Montenegro was represented at the Eurovision Song Contest 2007 with the song Ajde, kroči", composed by Slaven Knezović, with lyrics by Milan Perić, and performed by Stevan Faddy.
 The Montenegrin participating broadcaster, Radio i Televizija Crne Gore (RTCG), organised the national final MontenegroSong 2007 in order to select its entry for the contest.
 This was the first-ever entry from independent Montenegro in the Eurovision Song Contest.

-Ten entries competed in the national final on 25 February 2007 where public televoting selected "'Ajde, kroči" performed by Stevan Faddy as the winner with 4,747 votes.
+Ten entries competed in the national final on 25 February 2007 where public televoting selected Ajde, kroči" performed by Stevan Faddy as the winner with 4,747 votes.

 Montenegro competed in the semi-final of the Eurovision Song Contest which took place on 10 May 2007.
-Performing during the show in position 7, "'Ajde, kroči" was not announced among the top 10 entries of the semi-final and therefore did not qualify to compete in the final.
+Performing during the show in position 7, Ajde, kroči" was not announced among the top 10 entries of the semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Montenegro placed twenty-second out of the 28 participating countries in the semi-final with 33 points.